Au2mater/python-uv-312-devcontainer/README.md

-# Template Repository: python-uv-312-devcontainer
+# Template Repository: UV Python 312 Devcontainer

-This repository serves as a baseline template for new projects.
+This repository serves as a baseline template for new pytohn projects in vscode.
 Follow the steps below to use this template without preserving its Git history or modifying the original repository.

 ---